Features:

 How do other countries regulate guns?

 Almost all major countries have systems for registration of firearms.
 Most major countries do permit the ownership of handguns.
 Many countries ban ownership of certain types of weapons although some have no restrictions.
-No country has anywhere near the rate of gun ownership as in the United States and there is a correspondingly high gun homicide rate.
-But other countries such as Canada have a significant degree of gun ownership yet a low rate of gun homicide.
-Although cultural and economic factors may contribute to the homicide rate, the association between the number of weapons and the number of homicides caused by these weapons seems inescapable.
+The United States is the world leader in gun ownership and it has a correspondingly high homicide rate.
+But there is not a clear relationship between gun ownership and the homicide rate.
+Countries such as Canada have a significant degree of gun ownership yet a low rate of homicide.

 How do Democrats and Republicans differ on gun control?